Here’s one last Mayapple. Of last year, anyway. These are all from March 2012, however embarrassing that might be (as a blogger).

 I take pics of the underside,

 which can be very beautiful

 At first yellow-jelly glance (above) I tried to jump to the conclusion this was witch’s butter, Tremella mesenterica, but it’s not.
+I have since learned that just because it's yellow and jelly-like doesn't mean it's witch's butter!
 It’s Guepiniopsis alpina (also known as Heterotextus alpinus, don’t ask me why, I can’t keep up with all the taxonomic changes of fungi).
 Golden jelly cone, yellow cone jelly, or any other variation of those words will get you there.

 Below, the hand of a bee on a bolt on a sign at the trail head.